rpgreview/papersandpaychecks/cow-orkers.md

 Three decades ago Will McLean brought us many laughs with the "Papers & Paychecks" illustration in the Dungeon Masters Guide for Advanced Dungeons & Dragons.
 A cursory search will reveal that on more than one occasion the thought has entered the heads of others that "Papers and Paychecks" would make a great roleplaying game.

 In 2017 this game became a reality, a 128 page book with artwork from Dan 'Smif' Smith, famous for his illustrations from the GURPS line of books, Randall Munroe's famous XKCD comics, and with a foreword by the first employee of TSR, Tim Kask.
 In "Papers & Paychecks" the world itself is downright hostile towards the PCs on a metaphysical level, although usually in a manner that is hilarious.

-In this, the first supplement for the game, there are new character classes, new equipment, new NPCs, new settings (fantasy, noir), and new scenarios, including "Keep Our Borderlands", "The Palace of the Electrum Princess", and "Camp 22".
+*Cow-Orkers in the Scary Devil Monastry* is the first supplement for *Papers & Paychecks*, there are new character classes, new equipment, new NPCs, new settings (fantasy, noir), and new scenarios, including "Keep Our Borderlands", "The Palace of the Electrum Princess", and "Camp 22".